 Currently, we offer our popular Roots of Herbalism as a Home Study Course featuring a DVD, book, and herbal materials.

-In Spring 2014, we will offer our Flower Essences Five Week Course via Skype for out of town participants.
+In Spring 2019, we will offer our Flower Essences Five Week Course via video class for out of town participants.

 We currently partner with CEBroker.com to offer Continuing Education Units for the following Florida professionals: